Quadratic integer programming and the slope conjecture: Introduction

 To formulate the Slope Conjecture, let $\d_K(n)$ denote the $q$-degree of the colored Jones polynomial $J_{K,n}(q)$.
 It is known that $\d_K: \BN \longto \BQ$ is a {\em quadratic quasi-polynomial}~\cite{Ga2} for large enough $n$.
 In other words, for large enough $n$ we have

 where $c_{K,j}: \BN \longto \BQ$ are periodic functions.
 The {\em Slope Conjecture} states that the finite set of values of $4 c_{K,2}$ is a subset of the set $\bs_K$ of slopes of boundary incompressible surfaces in the knot complement.
+The set of values of $c_{K,2}$ is referred to as the {\em Jones slopes} of the knot $K$.
+In case $c_{K,2}$ is constant, as often the case, it is called the Jones slope, abbreviated $\js_K$.
+At the time of writing no knots with more than one Jones slope are known to the authors.